janishutz/SimpleMediaUpscalerLite/README.md

 - Refactor backend to add plugin support -- ✅

 V2.1.0:
+- Rewrite CLI in Rust to make it slightly faster and to remove Python from this project
-- Add more scaling engines (as plugins, currentls planning on adding the mpv-player cli)
+- Add more scaling engines (as plugins, currently planning on adding the mpv-player cli)
 - Expand Wiki to feature documentation on how to create a plugin and maybe add a project website
 - Show progress of scaling by guessing progress from output